pbx34/pbx34.github.io/README.md

 I listen to classic rock, grunge, progressive metal and some EDM.
 Favorite bands are Pink Floyd, TOOL, Radiohead, Porcupine tree.
 Favorite artists are Mark Knoffler, David Gilmour, Maynard Keenan James, Jordan Ruddess.

 ### Other interests
 Stand-up comedy, live in person, small or big venues.
 Bourbon, but a very light drinker (2 drinks is tops!).
 Enjoy steak, Enjoying cooking.
 Bad baker.
+I enjoy some bougie food at times, and I'm a huge coffee drinker.

 ## Personality
 ### Positive Traits